min2ha/ukwa-site/content/target/69975/index.en.md

   "start_date": "2018-08-15T09:00:00Z"
 }

-# Welsh Centre for Burns and Plastic Surgery

 The Welsh Centre for Burns and Plastic Surgery is the only centre in Wales and is
 based in Morriston Hospital, Swansea.